Jerry Jones (American football, born 1944)

-Gerald Robert Jones (born February 14, 1944) of Dayton, Ohio is a former American football player who played for the Atlanta Falcons and New Orleans Saints of the National Football League (NFL).
+Gerald Robert Jones (February 14, 1944 – December 12, 2011) was American football player.
+He played for the Atlanta Falcons and New Orleans Saints of the National Football League (NFL).
 He played college football at Bowling Green State University.

 Jerry was a graduate of Dunbar High School, class of 1962.
 He received a Bachelor of Science from Bowling Green State University in 1966.

 After his football career, Jerry served as Sergeant-at-Arms in the Ohio House of Representatives.
-And then taught in Dayton Public Schools until his retirement.
+He then taught in Dayton Public Schools until his retirement.

-At age 67, Jerry past away (December 4, 2011) at his residence.
+At age 67, Jerry died on 4 December 2011 at his residence.